f4exb/mumblestream/README.md

 - `input_pulse_name`: Optional pulseaudio device name to reroute the input from
 - `output_pyaudio_name`: PyAudio output device name.
 Default "default"
 - `output_pulse_name`: Optional pulseaudio device name to reroute the output to
-- `ptt_on_command`: Optional command to execute to turn host PTT on when receiving audio from Zello.
+- `ptt_on_command`: Optional command to execute to turn host PTT on when receiving audio from Mumble.
 It is in the form of a list of command followed by its arguments
-- `ptt_off_command`: Optional command to execute to turn host PTT off when audio from Zello has finished.
+- `ptt_off_command`: Optional command to execute to turn host PTT off when audio from Mumble has finished.
 It is in the form of a list of command followed by its arguments
 - `logging_level`: Set Python logging module to this level.
 Can be "critial", "error", "warning", "info" or "debug".
 Default "warning".

-`ptt_on_command` and `ptt_off_command` parameters are required for the PTT feature to be engaged.
+Both `ptt_on_command` and `ptt_off_command` parameters are required for the PTT feature to be engaged.

 You will find an example `sampleconfig.json` file in this repository